iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Im not scared of my own shadow..i dont need my stufg tracked more than it already is..i only DL to leave a review..now stick it where sun dont shine<br> :date: __2020-11-02 16:37:51__

 > Won't enable.
 Internal error.
 Bluetooth is on so I'm not sure why it won't work.
 Google Play is up to date.
 App still will not work after installing again.<br> :date: __2020-11-02 04:16:50__

-> Just downloaded the app, I Don't not know anyone with covid in North Carolina or out.
-Im in Charolette.
-I use it on my tablet.
-High risk.
-Halloween night, Oct 2020, I dont know anyone with covid I keep myself safe.
-I have no clue if the app works so Im uninstalling it.
-Now.<br> :date: __2020-11-01 08:03:02__